No products in the cart.

-This is a pack of 4 square Hama pegboards.
+This is a pack of 2 Hama pegboards – one square (15cm square) and one circle (15cm diameter).
 It is genuine Hama brand, made in Denmark.
-We only sell square pegboards as that is really all you need – you can make any design inside them using templates and design ideas you can find on various websites and it is easiest to work with a grid design.
+To create your own designs a square and circle pegboard (and some beads!) is really all you need – you can make any design inside them using templates and design ideas you can find on various websites and it is easiest to work with a grid design.

-The four pegboards are 30 beads (pegs) across and down but all four can be linked together to form a larger square – 60 beads by 60 beads – or a rectangle up to 120 beads across.
+The square pegboard is 30 beads (pegs) across and down but if you buy more than one they can be linked together to form a larger square or rectangle.

 The boards are for standard Hama beads (5mm, usually referred to as Midi beads to distinguish them from Maxi beads and Mini beads, both of which are far less popular than Hama Midi beads).